 The repairman will then go into your courses of action, which will involve swapping out the part and correcting the problem, but could also entail upgrading parts of the A/C, the air conditioner itself, or your complete HVAC system.
 In particular cases, it may make more sense to buy a complete new heating and cooling system, particularly if the A/C system is past its prime, or susceptible to breaking down again and end up causing you to spend more on A/C system repairs in the long run.
 The technician will discuss how much time, effort, and cost it will take to resolve the issue.

 The technician might at this point explain what could have been done to prevent the issue or part failure and how to avoid a future issue.
 This usually includes yearly maintenance, which not only helps prevent an A/C system breakdown, but in most cases also keeps your air conditioner’s warranty valid.
 Most expert air conditioner repair companies will offer a yearly maintenance plan so you don’t have to worry about making future HVAC tune-up appointments for your HVAC equipment.

 Lastly, they will discuss the process for repairing the failed part or resolving the issue.
 If you determine that A/C system repair is better for you than buying an upgraded A/C system, the service tech will order any parts needed and set up your next appointment to fix your air conditioner.
 Or, if the part needed is already handy on their truck, they will begin the air conditioner repair work with your approval.

 Keep in mind that throughout Edmonton your system is in good hands with McKinley Heating Service Experts.
-Our technicians are NATE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
+Our technicians are ACE-certified and have received extensive background checks so you can feel confident with the technicians we send into your home.
 If you ever think of any questions about your air conditioning system or what to expect with your AC repair, give us a call around the clock at 780-800-7092 and we’ll be happy to walk you through the process.